thisisamank/akxr-gitops/readme.md

 Update these domains in the respective `values.yaml` files to match your setup.

-also add your domain to the manifests/certificiate.yaml file so that certificate can be issued for your domain.
+Also add your domain to the `manifests/argocd/certificates.yaml` file so that certificates can be issued for your domain.

 ## Storage